Skip to main content

 Vision and Values

-The "PBA model" is a well proven method of partners working together to bring healthy fire back to the landscape and reestablish more resilient ecosystem conditions.
+The "PBA model" is a well proven method of partners working together to bring beneficial fire back to the landscape and reestablish more resilient ecosystem conditions.
 Successful PBA’s have been operating in the Southeastern U.S. and Great Plains States for years.
 In 2017, the first PBA in California was established in Humboldt County.
 The model quickly spread throughout the State with over a dozen similar organizations forming over the past few years.

 Collaborators